MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Redirection.md

 ## Long description

 By default, PowerShell sends output to the PowerShell host.
 Usually this is the console application.
-However, you can direct the output to a text file, and you can redirect error output to the regular output stream.
+However, you can redirect the output to a text file and you can redirect error output to the regular output stream.

 You can use the following methods to redirect output: